 There is a band, a one-meter passivity "zone" on the outside edge of the mat circle.
 This is the mat edge, an area where wrestlers start being encouraged by officials to stay in the competition area.
 The mat official will indicate using the team "zone", plus the color of the offending wrestler to move towards the center of the mat.

 If a wrestler unintentionally steps out-of-bounds, or is pushed out of the zone off the competition circle, one-point is awarded.

 There are three officials for every international style wrestling match, a referee (on the mat) plus a chairman and a judge.
 The judge sits directly across from the chairman, and indicates by a scoring paddle how they interpret each scoring move.

 The official awards points on a majority vote.
 At least two of the three officials must agree on technical points and falls.
 It is the chairs decision on a score only when the referee and judge differ in their calls.
 The chair may, however, request a conference when there is a question on the score.

 For a fall to be scored there must be an agreement between two of the three officials.
 The confirming official does not need to see the call, only agree that the referee was in the correct position to see the fall.

-The squad is led by 1996 Olympic head coach Rob Hermann and World Champion and Olympian Aghasi Manukyan.
+The squad is led by 1996 Olympic head coach Rob Hermann and 2016 Olympian Andy Bisek.